ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 # The Access List - Multi VLAN

-Very much the same as a Single VLAN configuration, to allow inter-vlan communication a explicit rule from the source VLAN is needed.
+Very much the same as a Single VLAN configuration, to allow inter-vlan communication an explicit rule from the source VLAN is needed.

 An example rule can be found below: